jenniferanneaus/jenniferanneaus.github.io/_posts/2019-08-13-timesheet-app.md

 end
 ```

 Tests are extremely useful in order to check that your app behaves as intended, and to catch any regressions in your code.
 Of course, in order to catch these regressions, your tests need to cover your code effectively.

 This is where code coverage analysis tools such as [SimpleCov](https://github.com/colszowka/simplecov) come in.
 These will analyse your code for you, telling you which lines of code are covered by your automated tests.
-I used [Andy Croll's tutorial](https://andycroll.com/ruby/use-simplecov/) to get SimpleCov up and running, and make sure it ignored the appropriate files.
+I used [Andy Croll's tutorial](https://andycroll.com/ruby/use-simplecov/) to get SimpleCov up and running, and to make sure it ignored the appropriate files.
 It is worth mentioning that you don't necessarily need to aim for 100% code coverage, and having 100% coverage doesn't mean that your program will be error-free.
 However, it is still useful to see which parts of your code aren't covered by automated testing, and consider whether you should write extra tests.

 With the basic timesheet app up and running, this week's project is complete.
 There are obviously many more features that could be added to this app; for example, the ability to edit or delete timesheets, or create users to whom the timesheets could belong.
 We also haven't looked at bootstrap and css, which were both used (in moderation) to make this app look a little bit nicer.
 Nevertheless, it introduces a few useful Rails concepts that I hadn't used before this project.